 7. Join The Military

-Being part of the U.S. military is a great honor and offers many benefits, including educational financial assistance.
-Education benefits also extend to the dependents of the military service members.
+Being part of the U.S. military is a great honor and offers many benefits, including educational and financial assistance.
+Education benefits also extend to the dependents of military service members.
 If you qualify for Military Tuition Assistance, you could get as much as $4500 annually to support your education.